celo-org/docs/docs/community/release-process/attestation-service.md

 Releases of Attestation Service are made as needed.
 Releases are numbered according to semantic versioning, as described at [semver.org](https://semver.org).

-All builds are identified as `unstable` (a development build) or `stable` (a commit released as a particular version number).
-There should only ever exist one commit with a version `x.y.z` for any `(x, y, z)`.
+Development builds should be identified with `-dev`, and only one commit should exist with a released version `x.y.z` for any `(x, y, z)`.

 ## Documentation

-Documentation is maintained under `packages/docs` directory and is hosted on [docs.celo.org](/validator-guide/attestation-service).
+Documentation is maintained in the [celo-org/docs](https://github.com/celo-org/docs) repo and is hosted on [docs.celo.org](/validator-guide/attestation-service).

 ## Identifying releases